b1-systems/rke-former/README.md

 # RKE-Former

-Kubernetes on OpenStack with the help of Terraform and Rancher RKE
+Kubernetes on OpenStack with the help of Terraform and RancherKubernetesEngine (RKE)

 ## Requirements